dcomtois/summarytools/README.md

 The `descr()` function generates common central tendency statistics and measures of dispersion for numerical data.
-It can handle single vectors as well as data frames, in which case it just ignores non-numerical columns (and displays a message to that effect).
+It can handle single vectors as well as data frames, in which case it will ignore non-numerical columns (and display a message to that effect).

 ``` r
 descr(iris, style = "rmarkdown")
 ```

-    ## Non-numerical variable(s) ignored: Species

 ### Descriptive Statistics